-My grandparents are my heroes.
+My grandparents (all of them) are my heroes.

-It would seem the universe also dabbles its cosmic hand in real estate.
+It would seem the universe also dabbles its hand in cosmic real estate.
 One of the most beautifully serendipitous things about my childhood is that both sets of my grandparents lived across the street from each other.